optimatorlab/turtlebotrace/README.md

 1. Open a terminal window and issue the following commands, one at a time:

+	- Enter the following command and change `127.0.1.1	ROS-EDU` to `127.0.1.1	yourUBusername`:
 	```
 	sudo pico /etc/hosts
 	```

-	Change `127.0.1.1	ROS-EDU` to `127.0.1.1	yourUBusername`
+	- Enter the following command and change from `ROS-EDU` to `yourUBusername`:
 	```
 	sudo pico /etc/hostname
 	```
-	Change from `ROS-EDU` to `yourUBusername`

 		*You'll probably get an error message...don't worry*

+	- Finally, tell Ubuntu about the changes you made:
 	```
 	sudo /etc/init.d/hostname.sh
 	```
 		*You'll probably get an error message...don't worry*

 2. Now, reboot your Ubuntu machine